gatperdut/bg-partner/README.md

 ## Development TODOs

-- check crash in linux when closing BG in wmctrl.

 - readme: how to close sheets. sheets hide when game loses focus.

+- sheets in windows become gradually bigger when draging them?!